 Thus, it is not only Pogba and colleagues resisting Mourinho’s stay, Kenyan fans too are ridiculing the Portuguese.
 What makes him ‘the special one’ as he is nicknamed?
 Fellaini’s placard: FREE OH-BAD-OH is double bound.
 Read against the HAKI YETU text, it suggests, on one hand, the situation is so bad, the players demand to be freed from Mourinho’s hold.
 On the other hand, it is the residents of Migori county – one of the 47 administrative units in Kenya – who want their governor, one OBADO freed from remand.
-He is being held in connection with the murder of one Sharon Atieno, a slay queen of a university student who was buried last Saturday in her home county of Homa Bay.
+He is being held in connection with the murder of one Sharon Otieno, a slay queen of a university student who was buried last saturday in her home county of Homa Bay.
 Intriguingly, there have been demonstrations to this end in the said county: Haki yetu (our rights)!
 The governor was released 24/10/2018 on bail.

 There he goes Governor Okoth Obado.
 See how he hits the road running to his base!
 He is so enthralled that his street rating has gone up.
 Come 2022 when Kenya goes to the polls again, he will surely be on the ballot.
 This time for the presidency though.
 Don’t we celebrate and elect antiheroes into high office?
 Ha!
 He has a word for one Jowi (below) who is being held for murder too, alongside his fiancée, Jackie Maribe (a television news anchor) as accomplice.
 Investigative authorities have it that Jowi (Joseph Irungu) raped his victim before killing her, and left all the evidence pointing in his direction.
 The two have been denied bail, though Maribe’s employer, Citizen TV, backed it up on 25/10/2018, even as live court proceedings were discontinued on television.

 There is the television queen, Jackie Maribe, a 2017 Head of State Commendation awardee tightly held by one of Kenya’s foremost politicians – Member of Parliament for Gatundu South, Kenya’s fourth president’s home constituency.
 The man on the left is her ex-boyfriend who is wondering why the lady did not stick to him like glue.
-Petrified, Jowi looks on, even as the honorable member holding onto inquires about the visiting hours to her holding jail, Langata Women’s G.K Prison.
-Simultaneously, he is marveling at how beautifully arresting she is to the extent that men, read Jowi, should themselves over her.
+Petrified, Jowi looks on, even as the honorable member holding onto the queen, inquires about the visiting hours to her holding jail, Langata Women’s G.K Prison.
+Simultaneously, he is marveling at how beautifully arresting she is to the extent that men, read Jowi, shoot themselves over her.
 The wound on the fiancé’s shoulder was self-inflicted by a gunshot!
 This topic is arguably not so easy to otherwise communicate, yet, Facebook makes it so easy via cartoons.
 Motara’s audience have the message at the click of a button and the touch of a finger.

 In short, Facebook, new media of the social media cadre, affords the cartoon artist a platform to explore a wide range of topics in the public domain quite easily, affordably and fast.
 The cartoonist sketches the cartoon visuals which he fills with color to imbue with life to drive his point home.
 He makes the cartoon live to its power of making understanding of ‘difficult’ ideas easy and exciting.
 So fast and flexible are cartoons that through them, the artist is able to address ‘urgent’ issues with the desired immediacy accorded by Facebook.
 We can only imagine how long it would take the ‘old’ literary genres of poetry, fiction and drama to do this!
 Supported by text, these strips communicate powerfully, effectively.

 I text the page on Facebook messenger.
-Standardly, a response comes should come through in an hour, says the page.
+Standardly, a response should come through in an hour, says the page.
 I am in luck though.
 In twenty minutes, the page’s administrator politely texts me back.
 I realize texting will not serve me well.
-So, I ask him if I can call to him via another social media platform, WhatsApp messenger, a subsidiary of Facebook, to which he consents and grants me a ten minutes interview.
+So, I ask him if I can call to him via another social media platform, WhatsApp messenger, a subsidiary of Facebook, to which he consents and grants me a ten minute interview.

 Mr. Magingi Motara, the sole face behind Cartoon254, is a young man who will be turning 32 in January next year.
 He was born in Kenya’s coastal city Mombasa, where he went to primary school before moving to Nakuru, in the central Rift Valley for his secondary school education.
 He attended college in Nairobi, where he is currently based.
 Mr. Motara informs me that he began drawing cartoon sketches at a very tender age, and as he matured, he envisioned himself as a mainstream media cartoonist like Gaddo and Maddo (Kenya’s leading cartoonists in The Standard and Daily Nation newspapers respectively, upon completing school.
 His model, however, was John Kiarie, popularly known as KJ, who was running a cartoon series called Head on Corrishon in the Daily Nation.
 KJ was also a member of the Reddykyulass trio of Walter Mong’are and Tonny Njuguna who broke the ground for televised (satirical) comedy in Kenya in the 1990s upon liberalization of the media.
 He is now a member in Kenya’s twelfth Parliament.